zobu1/tickerdata/README.md

 # Fetch SMA
 - Grab SMA for n days
 # StockAnalyzer
-- Combination of all programs
+- Combination of all the individual scripts in this repo
 - Fetch DAILY data for any stock
 - Input ticker and length, and outputs real time stats